 Federal and state governments, foundations, private and public organizations are primary sources of financial aid.
 Be sure to check with your financial aid office, study abroad office or bursar’s office about whether your financial aid can apply to study abroad.
 Note the following types of financial aid:

-The U.S. Department of Education has two student loan programs, William D. Ford Federal Direct Loan (Direct Loan) Program and the Federal Perkins Loan Program.
+The U.S. Department of Education's student loan program is called the William D. Ford Federal Direct Loan (Direct Loan) Program.

 The Direct Loan Program has three primary loans available and the U.S. Department of Education is the lender: